koulanurag/mmn/README.md

 # MMN

-This is the implementation of Moore Machine Network (MMN) introduced in the work  "[Learning Finite State Representations of Recurrent Policy Networks](https://openreview.net/pdf?id=S1gOpsCctm)".
+This is the implementation of Moore Machine Network (MMN) introduced in the work  **"[Learning Finite State Representations of Recurrent Policy Networks](https://openreview.net/pdf?id=S1gOpsCctm)"**.

 If you find it useful in your research, please cite it using :